-There is potential for minor, temporary visual impacts to the local landscape during the construction phase as a result of littering or obstructed views due to vehicles and machinery.
-However, proposed works will be restricted to like-for-like resurfacing of the A82 carriageway and will be carried out during daytime working hours over 5 days and land use will not change as a result of the works.
-Therefore, the works will not create any significant change to the local landscape, no change to the Special Qualities of the Ben Nevis and Glen Coe National Scenic Area are expected, and no consultations are required.
+There is potential for minor, temporary visual impacts to the local landscape during the construction phase as a result of obstructed views due to vehicles and machinery.
+However, proposed works will be restricted to minor vegetation removal, and amendments to kerbing and drainage within the A82 carriageway boundary.
+Works will be carried out during daytime working hours over ten days, and land use will not change as a result of the works.
+Therefore, the works will not create any significant change to the local landscape and no change to the Special Qualities of the Ben Nevis and Glen Coe National Scenic Area are expected.
+No consultations are required.
 In addition, the following mitigation measures will be put in place during works:

-- Throughout all stages of the works, the site will be kept clean and tidy, with materials, equipment, plant and wastes appropriately stored, reducing the landscape and visual effects as much as possible. - The working area will be appropriately reinstated following works. - Works will avoid encroaching on land and areas where work is not required or is not permitted.
-This includes general works, storage of equipment/containers and parking.
+- Throughout all stages of the works, the site will be kept clean and tidy, with materials, equipment, plant and wastes appropriately stored, reducing the landscape and visual effects as much as possible. - The working area and any damage to the local landscape (where applicable) will be appropriately reinstated following works. - Works will avoid encroaching on land and areas where work is not required or is not permitted.
+This includes general works, storage of equipment/containers and parking. - The site will be left clean and tidy following construction.